ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

  * @property expDate the expDate of the user
  */
 ```
-From these descriptions, we learn nothing more than what the names convey.
+From these examples, we are encouraged state nothing more than what the names convey.
+We should go beyond this commenting style, and convey meaningful information:

 ```
 /**